BitBruce/Dragoon-Terminal/README.md

        dragoon
    fi
    ```
-That will simply pick a completely random image each session, but the `dragoon` line is simply calling the app, so you can still filter with regions, darkness, and etc. like you normally would, or you can also reset to a preset Pokemon every time you start.
+That will simply pick a completely random image each session, but the `dragoon` line is simply calling the app, so you can still filter with regions, darkness, and etc. like you normally would, or you can also reset to a preset image every time you start.

 # Notes & Credits (for Dragoon-Terminal)
 - Sony Entertainment/The Legend of Dragoon team for the game, and its assets and concept art.